KxSystems/docs-v1/docs/ref/dictsandtables.md

 ## `xgroup`

-Syntax: `keys xgroup table`
+Syntax: `x xgroup y`

-Where `table` is a table (passed by value) and symbol atom or vector `keys` a list of foreign keys in it, returns `table` grouped by `keys`.
+Where `y` is a table (passed by value) and symbol atom or vector `x` a list of foreign keys in it, returns `y` grouped by `x`.
-It is equivalent to doing a `select … by` on `table`, except that all the remaining columns are grouped without having to be listed explicitly.
+It is equivalent to doing a `select … by` on `y`, except that all the remaining columns are grouped without having to be listed explicitly.
 ```q
 q)\l sp.q
 q)meta sp                        / both s and p are foreign keys of sp